ndrakos/blog/_posts/2020-05-30-Running_the_2048_Simulations.md

 After that I ran into memory issues.
 There are two different places this occurs: (1) internally, when Gadget throws an error, or (2) because there is not enough memory available on Pleiades.

 The former gives the following eror "No domain decomposition that stays within memory bounds is possible", and can be fixed by increasing TreeAllocFactor/PartAllocFactor or by running on more processors.
-Currently, I am using TreeAllocFactor=1.5 and PartAllocFactor=2.0 and 1024 mpiprocesses.
+Currently, I am using TreeAllocFactor=1.5 and PartAllocFactor=2.0 and 512 mpiprocesses.
 That seems to be working so far; if the job dies at some point I might have to increase those parameters more.
 Note that if you ask for too many mpiprocs, Gadget throws the following error:

 ```
 We are out of Topnodes.
 Increasing the constant MAXTOPNODES might help.task 1287: endrun called with an error level of 13213
 ```

 To get enough memory on Pleiades, I ended up requesting less cores per node.
+I also found that I got seg faults if I tried to run with too many processors.
 Eventually I got the code working with the following job script:

 ```
 #PBS -l select=32:ncpus=16:model=bro